kstenschke/doShell/README.md

   while as much self-explanatory as possible
 4. Don't reinvent the wheel: invoke and reference existing tools
 5. (following 4.)
 While there is no editor, linter or syntax highlightning:
-   Enable editors to identify doShell as shell script (mask doShell commands as shell script comments)
+   Enable IDEs to identify doShell as shell script (mask doShell commands as shell script comments)